 More than two years after it published a Discussion Paper on the UK's sustainability disclosure standards and investment labels (summarised here), the FCA has now published a Policy Statement setting out its final rules.
 Following the high-level structure set out in last year's Consultation Paper (summarised here), the regime comprises investment labels, consumer-facing disclosures, detailed product-level and entity-level disclosures, naming and marketing rules and a general anti-greenwashing rule.
 Read more

 The FCA published today its long-awaited Policy Statement on SDR (PS23/16 "Sustainability Disclosure Requirements (SDR) and investment labels").
-This is over a year following the consultation in October 2022 (see our blog here) The SDR Policy Statement is accompanied by a Guidance Consultation, GC23/2 "Guidance on the Anti-Greenwashing rule" (the "Guidance"), which follows feedback from the industry for further guidance on the expectation on firms in respect of the anti-greenwashing rule.
+This is over a year following the consultation in October 2022.
+The SDR Policy Statement is accompanied by a Guidance Consultation, GC23/2 "Guidance on the Anti-Greenwashing rule", which follows feedback from the industry for further guidance on the expectation on firms in respect of the anti-greenwashing rule.
 The FCA is consulting on the Guidance and the consultation closes on 26 January 2024.
 Read more

 Among the UK regulators' recent output relevant to Authorised Push Payment (APP) fraud, two items warrant particular consideration:

 - The PSR's publication of the first set of APP fraud performance data.
 This data includes percentages of reported APP fraud losses refunded by value and by volume, broken down by Payment Services Provider, as well as value and volume of APP fraud sent per £ million of transactions.

 - The FCA's review of firms' fraud controls and complaints handling with a particular focus on APP fraud.